Video Game: Mutant Rampage Body Slam

 The story begin as a team unusually composed of pure-breed humans called the "Naturals" join the popular show Body Slam

-, hosted by Air J. Wolfjam.
+, hosted by Air J. Wolfjam (often called "Airwolf" in-game).
 This doesn't please current champion Hectro-Genocide, who vows to defeat the Naturals to prove his belief that humans are obsolete.
 The story is presented by interviews conducted by Wolfjam with Hectro-Genocide and the other teams between each fight.

 Made by the same animators as I. M. Meen